robertnd/dxl-msk-producer/README.md

 The application has the following components:

-**`AWS Cloudformation Templates`** - 2 templates that build the ecosystem
+**`AWS Cloudformation Templates`**

+`1. infra_bucket.yml` - This template creates a secure bucket.
+This bucket holds files necessary for the configuration of the clients.
+These files are

+ (1)  Application Jar file

+ (2) Truststore (see details on creating the truststore in the sections following)

+ (3) a script that runs the application (scripts/runRestClient.sh)

-* `infra_msk_kafka.t3.small.yml` - This template creates a 2 broker MSK cluster
+`2. infra_msk_kafka.t3.small.yml` - This template creates a 2 broker MSK cluster with a Bastion Host.
+The template installs Java and Kafka in the Bastion.
+These are necessary to create topics in the cluster which is a manual process in this setup

-* `infra_msk_asg.yml` - This template creates a load balanced auto-scaling group which hosts the Spring Kafka client
+`3. infra_msk_asg.yml` - This template creates a load balanced auto-scaling group which hosts the Spring Kafka client

 **`Spring Application`**

 A Springboot application that accepts REST requests and sends a Kafka message

 ### Setup
+- 0: Preliminaries: 2 VPCs are required.
+Take due care in the CIDR you select and assign for the VPCs and their subnets.
+They cannot overlap
-- Log into your AWS account and run `infra_msk_kafka.t3.small.yml` using Cloudformation.
-Take note of the `Cluster ARN` which is one of the Cloudformation outputs, you will need it in the next stages
+- 1: Log into your AWS account and in Cloudformation create a stack using `infra_bucket.yml`.
+This creates a resources bucket.
+You will upload files to this bucket which will be used in config operations
-- Log into the Bastion host and extract the following certificates for EACH BROKER using `openssl`
+- 2: In Cloudformation create a stack using `infra_msk_kafka.t3.small.yml`.
+This creates an MSK cluster and takes approximately 15 to 20 minutes.
+- 3: Once successfully created, open the MSK Console and navigate to the new cluster.
+Take note of the (1) zookeeper list and (2) broker list (can be found in the View Client Information panel on the current interface).
+The broker list is required when running the next template
+- 4: Use the private key you selected and log into the Bastion Host.
+- 5: Use the installed Kafka package to create a new topic in the cluster.
+You will need the Zookeeper node list

+    /<kafka-dir>/bin/kafka-topics.sh --create --zookeeper <zookeeper-onnection-string> --replication-factor 2 --partitions 1 --topic <topic>

+- 6: Log into the Bastion host and extract broker certificates using the command `openssl s_client -connect <broker-connection-string>`.
+The output is the same for all brokers in the cluster.
+The command prints 4 certificates with the chain shown below.
+Copy each certificate text into a separate file and save it as a PEM file (.pem)

+NB: Brokers are inaccessible from anywhere else other than in their VPC or peered / transitive VPCs.
+The openssl command cannot connect from your local machine

 ```
 Certificate chain